barneyb/johann/README.md

 Semicolons are required to terminate statements which don't take a block.
 Blocks are _not_ statements as is normal in C-family languages; they're parts of the `if` and `while` syntax.
 As well as not establishing scope, you can't have anonymous blocks (they would be of zero value).
 This will change.

 Strings are double-quoted, characters are single-quoted, and identifiers start with a letter followed by any sequence of letters, numbers, and underscore.
-Strings are "null-terminated byte strings" a la C. A `\n` may be used for a newline; other escapes may work, but are unsupported.
+Strings are "null-terminated byte strings" a la C. A `\n` may be used for a newline _in a string_; if you need a newline _character_ use `0xa` (`'\n'` doesn't yet lex).
 Literals are static, so do not need to be `free`-d.
 Strings constructed dynamically (e.g., via `itoa`) must be `free`-d when you're done with them.

 The `bool`, `char`, `int`, and `void` keywords are used to introduce a variable, local or global.
 As noted above, `int i` will eventually become `let i: int`.
 Pointers are declared with `*`. `void` only makes sense as a pointer, of course.
 No type checking is performed, but the type is used for `sizeof`.
 This will change.
 There is no support for compound values (structs/arrays/tuples), use a heap allocation and do the pointer arithmetic yourself (for now).